ALL ABOUT THE BIBLE!

 When you open your Bible and look at it you will notice it is not structured like most other books, it is written more like a legal document in which everything is numbered.
-It is important to understand this structure.
+It is essential to understand this structure.

 The Bible is divided into two Testaments, (a Testament is like a will or a contract), the Old Testament which mainly details God's dealings with the nation of Israel and the New Testament which contains material about Jesus and the Church.

 Each Testament contains many separate "books" which were originally bible scrolls written by various prophets and apostles.
-The Old Testament contains 39 books and the New Testament contains 27 books.
+The Old Testament contains 39 books, and the New Testament includes 27 books.
 More on the themes of each Book of the Bible here.

 Each book is divided into chapters - which generally are about one or two pages long.
-Each chapter is then divided into "verses" which are short sections of Scripture, generally about a sentence or a paragraph in length.
+Each chapter is then divided into "verses" which are short sections of Scripture, usually about a sentence or a paragraph in length.
 The verse numbers were put in there to help people find their place in the Bible.

 Eventually, people came up with a shorthand notation to refer to Bible verses that describes the book, chapter, and verse.
 The shorthand consists of the name of the book, followed the space, then the number of the chapter, a colon, and then the number of the verse like this: John 3:16.